alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 tensor(-557.2838, device='cuda:0')
 ```

 Here, the eigenvalues were computed with CuPy, but their sum was computed with PyTorch.
-You can see that we got the same result at the same speed, since dlpack conversions just wrap the same GPU memory block, without any copies.
+You can see that we got the same result at the same speed, since DLPack conversions just wrap the same GPU memory block, without any copies.

 So the process is simple:

-1. Wrap out PyTorch tensor's memory using a CuPy array object using dlpack
+1. Wrap our PyTorch tensor's memory as a CuPy array via DLPack
 2. Compute eigenvalues using CuPy
-3. Convert eigenvalues back to PyTorch using dlpack
+3. Convert eigenvalues back to PyTorch via DLPack

 But that's not enough to build a full-fledged function we can use for model training in PyTorch, since for training we also need _gradients_.